katiestar99/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/k8s_inventory.rst

 Please refer to Kubernetes official documentation for `installing kubectl <https://kubernetes.io/docs/tasks/tools/install-kubectl/>`_ on the given operating systems.

-To use this Kubernetes dynamic inventory plugin, you need to enable it first by specifying the following in the ``ansible.cfg`` file:
+To use this Kubernetes dynamic inventory plugin, you need to enable it first by specifying the following in the ``assible.cfg`` file:

 .. code-block:: ini